Push notifications integration

 completionHandler(.noData)

-Next, add the following code to your app’s userNotificationCenter(_:didReceive:withCompletionHandler:)
+Next, add the following to your app’s userNotificationCenter(_:didReceive:withCompletionHandler:)

 method: